kirenz/course-template/docs/project-description.md

 Each student will be assigned 2 presentations to watch (your viewing assignments will be posted later in the semester)

-Watch the group's video, then click "Reply" to post a question for the group.
+Watch the group's video, then use the Moodle Forum to post a question for the group.
 You may not post a question that's already been asked on the discussion thread.

-Additionally, the question should be (i) substantive (i.e. it shouldn't be "Why did you use a bar plot instead of a pie chart"?), (ii) demonstrate your understanding of the content from the course, and (iii) relevant to that group's specific presentation, i.e demonstrating that you've watched the presentation.
+Additionally, the question should be

+- substantive (i.e. it shouldn't be "Why did you use a bar plot instead of a pie chart"?)
+- demonstrate your understanding of the content from the course, and
+- relevant to that group's specific presentation, i.e demonstrating that you've watched the presentation.

 *This portion of the project will be assessed individually.*

 ## Peer teamwork evaluation